I-Bouros/multi-epi-model-cross-analysis/docs/source/inference.rst

 This section documents the classes used for the parameetr inference of epidemiological models curated in this collection.

-.. currentmodule:: epimodels
+.. currentmodule:: epimodels.inference

 Overview:

+- :class:`PheSEIRInfer`
+- :class:`PHELogLik`
-- :class:``
+- :class:`PHELogPrior`

 Public Health England & Cambridge Model
 ***************************************